FoxyNPF/foxynpf.github.io/_posts/2019-1-20-Remcos RAT Analysis.md

 3. [Burp Suite](https://portswigger.net/burp/communitydownload)
 4. [Autoruns](https://docs.microsoft.com/en-us/sysinternals/downloads/autoruns)

-A common tactic used by attackers to infected a machine is to send a phishing email which contains a malicious office document.
+A common tactic used by attackers to compromise a device is to send a phishing email which contains a malicious office document.
 The documents often contain macros which have been configured to download the malware from a compromised website.

 However in this example when opening the document there is no prompt to enable macros.
 Instead the document launches a process called **'EQNEDT32.EXE':